hyperliquid-dex/node/README_misc.md

 ```

 ## Additional Configuration
 The default number of gossip peers for non-validating nodes is 8.
-To configure a different number between 8 and 100 inclusive, put that integer in `~/hl/file_mod_time_tracker/n_gossip_peers`.
+To configure a different number between 8 and 100 inclusive, put that integer as `n_gossip_peers` in `override_gossip_config.json`.
 This does not require restarting the node to take effect.